tomhn0808/thesis_prjct_hh/dataset_creation/README.md

 Additionally, you need a **VirusTotal API v2 key**.
 Add your API key to the `apikey1` variable in `automate_bash_scripting.py`.
 Be mindful of API usage limits.

-> ⚠️ **Warning:** Ensure the input CSV file is **closed** (not open in another application) when running these scripts to prevent file-access errors.
->
-> **Note:** This code only processes malware samples from the VirusShare database, located in a specific folder on your system (e.g., `/home/user/Downloads/collected_data`).
+> ⚠️ **Note:** This code only processes malware samples from the VirusShare database, located in a specific folder on your system (e.g., `/home/user/Downloads/collected_data`).
 Samples must be unzipped and retain their original filenames.
 The scripts do **not** execute any malware, but always exercise caution — preferably run inside a virtual machine.

 ## Usage